coq/bot/README.md

 To use the bot without deploying your own instance, follow these steps:

-- Create a repository on GitLab.com whose URL is *exactly* the same as the one on GitHub except for the "lab" replacing the "hub" part.
+- Create a repository on GitLab.com which will be used to run CI jobs.

   The bot will only take care of mirroring the PRs and reporting status checks back so you may still want to activate the mirroring